Eintracht Braunschweig: Stadium

 Eintracht Braunschweig plays at the Eintracht-Stadion in Braunschweig, built in 1923.
 Currently the stadium has a capacity of ca. 25,000, during the 1960s it held up to 38,000 people.
 Before the construction of the Eintracht-Stadion, the club played its home games at Sportplatz an der Helmstedter Straße, which held 3,000 people.

 Supporters

 Despite spending recent years in the lower divisions, the club's fan support has remained strong: with 21,396 per game, Eintracht Braunschweig had the 24th-highest average attendance of any sports team in Germany during the 2011–12 season.

 While friendly fan relations exist with 1.
 FC Magdeburg, Waldhof Mannheim, and Swiss club Basel, Eintracht Braunschweig has a strong rivalry with Hannover 96.

 Because of Wolfsburg's immediate proximity to Braunschweig, journalists often report a rivalry with VfL Wolfsburg.
-Also matches between the two are often referred to as a derby.
-This is denied by the fans of Eintracht Braunschweig as well as the Fans of Hannover 96, who only consider their matches against each other as the only true Lower Saxony derby.
+Matches between the two are often referred to as a derby.
+This is denied by the fans of Eintracht Braunschweig as well as those of Hannover 96, who only consider their matches against each other as the only true Lower Saxony derby.